frabjous/open-guide-editor/doc/basic-usage.md

 1. (disk) Saves the current file, without any processing.

-2. (checkmark and seal) Commits the current state of the file's git folder, assuming it has one, with a commit message provided to a prompt.
+2. (checkmark and seal) Commits the current state of the file’s git directory, assuming it has one, with a commit message provided to a prompt.

 3. (open folder) Opens a new file, usually in another tab, unless the current document is unnamed and empty.